hmcalister/LiteralCloudService_ImageGetter/images/README.md

 ## `email_images`
 A directory to hold all of the images that can be emailed out.
 Images here are selected at random once per day, emailed, then deleted.
 A warning is sent to the admin if this folder is nearly empty.
 If empty, no email is sent and the email script crashes.

-## `gifs`
+## `Videos`
-Used as the default folder to save gifs to when using the `make_gifs.py` script in the root directory of this repo.
-Gifs generated are saved here
+Used as the default folder to save videos to when using the `make_video.py` script in the root directory of this repo.
+Videos generated are saved here